Nevada Retirement Mandate 2026: Las Vegas and Reno Employers Complete Guide – RetirementMandate.com

 State Program vs. Private Plan: Nevada Decision Guide

-For most smaller Nevada employers (5–15 employees) with thin margins — common in Las Vegas food service and retail — the state program is the easiest path to compliance.
+For most smaller Nevada employers (under 100 employees, phasing in by January 2027) with thin margins — common in Las Vegas food service and retail — the state program is the easiest path to compliance.
 For growing businesses in Reno tech, Henderson professional services, or North Las Vegas logistics, a private 401(k) funded largely by SECURE 2.0 credits is often the smarter long-term play.

 Visit our Nevada state page to compare options and find enrollment resources.